North Carolina School of Advanced Bodywork

-Your Training will equip you with skills, knowledge and insights that can lead to employment working in a variety of healthcare settings.
+Your Training will equip you with skills, knowledge and insights leading to employment working in a variety of healthcare settings.

 Well, it’s a wide open field, ripe for innovation and creativity.

-One huge market that is opening up is the Baby-Boomers who are about to start retiring in large numbers.
-They are also the most health conscious group of people we’ve ever seen.
+One huge market that is opening up is the Baby-Boomers who have started retiring in large numbers.
+They are one of the most health conscious groups of people we’ve ever seen.

-Another opportunity is working with physicians who understand the value of soft tissue therapy treatments for many of their patients’ painful afflictions that have been difficult to treat by other means.
+Another opportunity is working with physicians who understand the value of soft tissue therapy treatments for many of their patients’ painful afflictions difficult to treat by other means.

 I have referred many patients to Mr. Kyle Wright, LMT, NCTMB, for clinical neuromuscular and structural bodywork.
 These have been my patients with soft tissue dysfunction, generally secondary to trauma.
 My experience has been positive, in that the patients involved have increased range of motion of the affected areas and have a decrease in their complaints of pain.
 I have found this type of therapy to be a very useful modality in the treatment of soft tissue disorders.
 I have found Mr. Kyle Wright to be an articulate and competent therapist.